 It’s important to ask yourself, “What type of journey am I on?”
 Who or what do I pursue?
 What am I willing to leave behind, what am I willing to risk to find God?
 Am I surveying the night sky to gain power, or to survive in a fallen world, or to live forever in eternal communion with God, held securely in his loving embrace?

 Perhaps you once sought but no longer.
 Perhaps the evanescent lure of the world has deflected you from the journey of illumination in Christ, and forced you off course by your own consent toward the path of darkness.
 Perhaps your vision has become clouded.
 If so, turn to the Newborn King, whose vision heals and clarifies and restores; turn to Christ whose love heals and gives sight to the blind, bringing light to those who before could not see.

-Jesus Christ is THE VISIONARY.
+Because Jesus Christ is the light of humanity (Jn 1:4), he is the true and universal VISIONARY.
 His journey is the one to follow.
 Christ is the Star whose divine light gives meaning to our lives and completes our journey.